Demarcus Robinson: 2020

-On April 8, 2020, Robinson re-signed with the Chiefs on a one-year contract.
-Overall, he finished the 2020 season with 45 receptions for 466 receiving yards and three receiving touchdowns.
-He was placed on the reserve/COVID-19 list by the team on February 1, 2021, and activated on February 5.
-He played in Super Bowl LV, recording a single 11-yard reception in the 31–9 loss to the Tampa Bay Buccaneers.
+Robinson finished the 2020 season with 45 receptions for 466 yards and three touchdowns in 16 games and nine starts.
+The Chiefs finished the 2020 season atop the AFC West with a 14–2 record and qualified for the playoffs as the #1-seed.
+In the Divisional Round against the Cleveland Browns, Robinson had a 14-yard reception during the 22–17 victory.
+Robinson was placed on the reserve/COVID-19 list on February 1, 2021, but was activated four days later.
+He played in Super Bowl LV, recording an 11-yard reception during the 31–9 loss to the Tampa Bay Buccaneers.